Notes & Sources

 This report provides enrollment-weighted average prices.
 Charges reported by colleges with larger full-time enrollments are weighted more heavily than those of institutions with smaller enrollments.

-As a snapshot, neither set of averages is more or less correct than the other; they describe different phenomena.
+Enrollment-weighted and unweighted averages describe different phenomena.
 The weighted averages may be more helpful to students and families in anticipating future education expenses.
-Some researchers, policy analysts, and academic administrators find the unweighted averages useful in studying longitudinal trends and evaluating a particular institution's practices against a larger set.
+Some researchers, policy analysts, and academic administrators find unweighted averages useful in studying longitudinal trends and evaluating a particular institution’s practices against a larger set.
 Thus, the College Board computes both weighted and unweighted averages.

-The most recent enrollment data available are for fall 2011.
-For 2011-12 and earlier years, prices are weighted by same-year enrollments.
-For 2012-13, prices are weighted by fall 2011 enrollments.
+The most recent enrollment data available are for fall 2012.
+For 2012‑13 and earlier years, prices are weighted by same-year enrollments.
+For 2013-14, prices are weighted by fall 2012 full-time enrollments.
 In other words, the percentage changes reported in Tables 1A and 1B reflect only price changes, not changes in enrollment patterns.
 In contrast, the historical data on changes in enrollment-weighted prices reported in Tables 2A and 2B reflect changes in both prices and in the distribution of full-time students across institutions.

 Weighted averages for each price are based on relevant populations: